Skip to content

 The Office of the Auditor General recommends that the Ministry of Defence

-• consider making regular calculations of lifetime costs for future major materiel investment projects for the entire defence sector
+• consider making regular calculations of life cycle costs for future major materiel investment projects for the entire defence sector.

 In 2019, the Office of the Auditor General examined the prerequisites for the combat aircraft's operational capability in the transition from the F-16 to the F-35.
-The entire investigation was classified as security.
+The entire investigation was classified as "SECRET".

 We have now followed up the survey to see if the Ministry of Defence has followed up our findings and recommendations from 2019.

-This is the first time the Office of the Auditor General has published information about the operational capability of the new combat aircraft.
+This is the first time we have published information about the operational capability of the new combat aircraft.

 Overall assessment

-It is highly objectionale that the Ministry of Defence has not implemented sufficient measures to achieve the Storting's ambition for the combat air force in 2025, despite the fact that the risks have been known for a long time.
+It is highly objectionable that the Ministry of Defence has not implemented sufficient measures to achieve the Storting's ambition for the combat aircrafts in 2025, even though the risks have been known for a long time.

 Conclusions

 The Ministry of Defence has not adequately followed up the findings and recommendations of the Office of the Auditor General's investigation from 2019, which the Storting endorsed in its closed deliberations.
-The consequence is that the conditions for the combat air force to fully achieve the Storting's ambitions in 2025 are not present.
-This will have implications for the Armed Forces' overall task solving.
+The consequence is that the conditions for the combat air force to fully achieve the Storting's ambitions in 2025 are not established.
+This will have implications for the Norwegian Defence overall ability to solve its’ operational tasks.

-The Office of the Auditor General sees these challenges:
+The Office of the Auditor General found these persistent challenges from 2019:

 • The forward operating base at Evenes has been established.
-According to the Ministry of Defence, the tent solution for the F-35 in Ørland satisfies the requirements of the Security Act for protection, but provides inefficient operation.
+According to the Ministry of Defence, the tent hangars for the F-35 in Ørland satisfies the requirements of the Security Act for protection but is inefficient in of force production activities.

 • There are persistent deficiencies in the materiel and supply readiness of the combat air force.